circleci/circleci-docs/jekyll/_ccie/logging.md

 You may then configure `syslog` to forward logging to a centralized rsyslog server, or you can configure a local logging agent to monitor the syslog rather than monitor files.

 The Services box uses Docker.
-You can customize tbe Docker daemon to route logs to your desired supported destination.
+You can customize the Docker daemon to route logs to your desired supported destination.
 For more details see the [Docker documentation on logging drivers](https://docs.docker.com/engine/reference/logging/overview/).

 While syslog support is quite popular, we find most users prefer file-based agent configuration.
 Many tools default to file-based logging, and _using the